luohancfd/CFCFD-NG/doc/sphinx/intro.rst

 the optimisation of scramjet exhaust nozzle shapes, and the analysis of the scramjet inlet and combustor for the HyShot project.
-These applied studies motivate more abstract modelling efforts that aim to improve our simulation capability by developing novel phenomonological flow models and numerical codes that implement those models.
+These applied studies motivate more abstract modelling efforts that aim to improve our simulation capability by developing novel phenomenological flow models and numerical codes that implement those models.

 Compressible flow simulations pose a number of challenges to CFD codes: